-Accounting and finance specialists are finding part-time and temporary employment an increasingly attractive option in today's job market.
+Temporary and part-time accounting jobs are an increasingly attractive option in today's labor market.
 For professionals who have recently undergone a career shift or are looking to make a lifestyle change, flexible work arrangements can provide an ideal source of income and unique perks.

 A big plus of temporary jobs is the sheer variety of work you can do.
 Because temp assignments usually last for just a few weeks or months, interim workers get to test out new projects and employers.
-Working as a temp is a great way to network with a wide range of accounting, bookkeeping and finance professionals, and you can use your experiences at different offices to determine what kind of firm suits you and determine your career path’s direction.
+Working as a temp is a great way to network with a wide range of accounting, bookkeeping and finance professionals, and you can use your experiences at different offices to determine what kind of firm suits you and determine the direction of your career path.

 You might be surprised to learn that you can earn competitive pay through temporary and part-time jobs.
 Some accounting and finance professionals even receive access to employee benefits, especially if they are registered with a staffing firm.